 EVs currently represent a relatively small proportion of total vehicles on the road and are perhaps viewed as being relatively boring and underpowered.

-However, with the advent of new models like the stunning Tesla 3 and the prospect of a fully electric version of the BMW 3 series, EVs are now turning heads and demand is set to increase exponentially.
-Since the new Tesla was revealed in April there have been more than 400,000 advance orders even though the first delivery date is 2017.
+However, with the advent of new models like the stunning Tesla 3, which is due to be unveiled at the end of July and the amazing BMW i8, which is due to be unveiled in 2018, EVs are now turning heads and demand is set to increase exponentially.
 We are indeed on the verge of an EV motoring revolution.

 However, no technological change is without consequences and we need to examine the environmental impact of EV technology on the sustainability balance sheet.